cosmology-tech/cosmology/packages/cli/README.md

 * defaults to NOT using pools with less than 100k in liquidity
 * smaller tokens with volatility may need higher slippage values

+## Credits

+🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)

+Code built with the help of these related projects:

+* [@osmonauts/telescope](https://github.com/osmosis-labs/telescope) a "babel for the Cosmos", Telescope is a TypeScript Transpiler for Cosmos Protobufs.
+* [osmojs](https://github.com/osmosis-labs/osmojs) OsmosJS makes it easy to compose and broadcast Osmosis and Cosmos messages.

 ## Disclaimer

 AS DESCRIBED IN THE COSMOLOGY LICENSES, THE SOFTWARE IS PROVIDED “AS IS”, AT YOUR OWN RISK, AND WITHOUT WARRANTIES OF ANY KIND.